Moments of Intimacy on the Road

 I include it here because it discusses some of the great wanderers of all time, including Basho and Ibn Battuta, and has some sections from my travels in Mongolia, Bhutan, and elsewhere; the map is of their journeys, mine that I discuss, and the homes of the other writers I quote.

-Aimlessness will be published January 12, 2021, by Columbia University Press.
+Aimlessness was published in January 2021, by Columbia University Press.
+It is available here.

-I’ve just finished the third volume of At Home in the World.
+The third volume of At Home in the World.
 This book has chapters on the Philippines, Micronesia, Marshall Islands, Mongolia, Kazakhstan, Ethiopia, Djibouti, Brazil, Peru, Madagascar, Nepal, Bhutan, New Zealand, La Reunión, Taiwan, Nicaragua, Tajikistan, and Bangladesh.
-It is with my agent for publication in a year or so.
+It was published in 2021, available here.